LPvdT/git-for-colleagues/docs/remote_repos/remote_branches.md

 You cannot directly manipulate these branches yourself.
 Git will automatically do this whenever any network communication occurs, in order to make sure they accurately represent the state of the remote repository.

 !!! info
-    Think remote-tracking branches as bookmarks: they remind you where the branches in your remote repositories were at the last time you connected to them.
+    Think of remote-tracking branches as bookmarks: they remind you what the branches in your remote repositories contained the last time you connected to them.

 ## Manipulating Remotes